electric-sql/pglite/multi-session-worker-multi-memory-design.md

 ### Gate C: transform performance

+- Phase 1's generic-everything result is retained as the correctness baseline and recorded performance failure, not silently reclassified as a pass;
+- the Phase 2 private-only oracle is no worse than 1.15x on every agreed steady-state workload, or the rescue stops before further analysis work;
-- the generic-everything transformed single-user artifact is no worse than 1.35x the current artifact on the agreed regression and pgbench-style suite;
+- the sound specialized artifact is no worse than 1.35x on every agreed regression and pgbench-style workload;
-- specialization improves demonstrated hot sites without becoming necessary for correctness;
-- generic dispatch does not cause unacceptable code-size, compile-time, or branch overhead;
+- direct operations are admitted only by reported conservative proofs or checked annotations, and generic/direct differential builds plus debug tag assertions pass;
+- cold unknown sites use outlined helpers, while hoisting or cloning is limited to demonstrated hot bimodal paths;
+- residual generic dispatch, code size, compile time, startup, and branch overhead are measured and acceptable;
 - build and source-map tooling remains maintainable.

+Gate C blocks Phase 3.
+The specialized artifact may depend on provenance for performance, but generic dispatch remains sufficient for correctness.
+Failure after the bounded Phase 2 rescue rejects the multi-memory lowering strategy; it does not authorize proceeding to postmaster integration with an acknowledged performance deficit.

 ### Gate D: multi-session PostgreSQL correctness